-In 2005, CityGate Network, formerly known as AGRM (Association of Gospel Rescue Missions), a national organization with over 100 years of experience in rescuing people, had an initiative combined with localized Missions to plant new Missions in areas where none existed.
-CityGate, in combination with the Rescue Missions in York, PA, Lancaster, PA, and Washington, DC, decided they would provide the seed money and a Board for Wyoming Valley Rescue Ministries.
-The four organizations hired an individual to come to start the Rescue Mission.
-Initial talks were had with the formers of the non-profit entity from 1995, and a Mission was born in Northeast PA.
+In 2005, CityGate Network, a national organization with over 100 years of experience in the homeless rescue business, had an initiative combined with localized missions to plant new Rescue Mission in areas where none existed.
+CityGate, in partnership with the Rescue Missions in York and Lancaster, PA, and Washington, DC, decided they would provide the seed money and a Board for Keystone Mission.
+The organizations hired an individual to come to lead the new Rescue Mission.

+In 2005, the Keystone Mission started feeding homeless individuals off the back of a box truck in Scranton.
 Late in 2006, the first buildings at 8–12 West Olive St. in Scranton were purchased.
-The buildings were dedicated on Jan 25th, 2007.
-Meals started being served in Olive Street’s building on Friday–Monday evenings.
-Over the next few years, clothing and food distribution programs began for the homeless and those in need.
+The buildings were dedicated on Jan 25, 2007.
+Meals started being served out of the W. Olive Street’s building on Friday–Monday evenings.
+Over the next few years, clothing and food distribution programs began for homeless and low-income individuals and families.

-In 2008, a private funder interested in altering the lives of those affected by addiction donated a building in Wilkes-Barre.
-The Wilkes-Barre location was specifically to begin a long-term men’s residential addiction recovery program.
+In 2008, a private donor interested in expanding the programs of Keystone Mission those affected by addiction donated the building 290 Parkview Circle location in Wilkes-Barre.
+The location was specifically to begin a long-term men’s residential addiction recovery program.
 This program, called the Life Change Program, was in existence until 2019.
-The Wilkes-Barre location was named the Wyoming Valley Rescue Mission.
-Both Scranton & Wilkes-Barre, even though called different names, were always part of the non-profit organization called Wyoming Valley Rescue Ministries.

 In 2009, both the Scranton and Wilkes-Barre locations focused on Message and a Meal which provided a hot meal and a gospel presentation on the weekends (Friday to Monday), food, and clothing distribution programs to the homeless and low-income individuals/families.